 News

-The Railroad Commission of Texas issued a total of 646 original drilling permits in October 2024.
-The total includes 589 to drill new oil or gas wells, 5 to re-enter plugged wellbores, 1 field transfers, 48 for re-completions, and 2 reclass of existing wellbores.
+AUSTIN – The Railroad Commission of Texas issued a total of 504 original drilling permits in December 2025.
+The total includes 464 to drill new oil or gas wells, 8 to re-enter plugged wellbores, and 32 for re-completion.

 Detailed data on drilling permits and well completions for the month can be found at this link: